 Introduction

-This contribution proposes to add the “Network Virtualization Security” as one of the key “Security Areas” for 5G.
+This contribution proposes to add the “Virtualization Security” as one of the key “Security Areas” for 5G.
+Virtualization refers to the act of creating a virtual (rather than actual) version of something, including virtual computer hardware platforms, operating systems, storage devices, and computer network resources (https://en.wikipedia.org/wiki/Virtualization).

-The Network Virtualization Security area identifies the key issues related to the adoption of virtualisation technology in the 5G infrastructure to identify the security mechanisms which need to be supported for example, to ensure the correct traffic segregation, to restrict the reachability/visibility of the NVF components and to control the allocated virtual network functions, to ensure the correct resource segregation between the NFV hosted by the hypervisor .
+The Virtualization Security area identifies the key issues related to the adoption of virtualisation technology in the 5G infrastructure to identify the security mechanisms which need to be supported for example, to ensure the correct traffic segregation, to restrict the reachability/visibility of the VNF components and to control the allocated virtual network functions, to ensure the correct resource segregation between the NFV hosted by the hypervisor .

 In particular this security area deals with concerns such as:

-Lack of logical and physical isolation between distinct network virtual functions (VNF) hosted by the same hypervisor
+Lack of logical and physical isolation between distinct network virtual functions (VNF) hosted by the same hypervisor or distinct network slices hosted utilizing the same network devices

 Lack of authentication between the network virtual functions

-Starvation of physical resources allocated to the VNFs due to DoS attacks
+Starvation of physical resources allocated to the VNFs or network slices due to DoS attacks

 Integrity of Virtualization Platform